badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 So it advises you to create a test (because yes...
 It's essential !!!).

 If you click on the fix button.
-The plugin offer you to create it quickly (from a template).
+The plugin offers you to create it quickly (from a template).

 ### Should run tests